KyberNetwork/developer-portal/docs/integrations-web3guide.md

 }
 ```
 ### Full code example
+**Note: The following code is not audited and should not be used in production.
+If so, it is done at your own risk.**

 Before running this code example, change `ENTER_USER_PRIVATE_KEY` to the private key (without `0x` prefix) of the Ethereum wallet holding the Ropsten KNC tokens.
 ```js
 // Importing the relevant packages